 Ropa Vieja is made of shredded lamb, beef or, most likely, pork.
-The meet is cooked for a long time in a pan with a sauce of tomato, dry wine onions, green pepper and garlic.
+The meat is cooked for a long time in a pan with a sauce of tomato, dry wine onions, green pepper, and garlic.

-Well that’s the basics in fact everybody cooks it differently and you won’t two similar Ropa Viejas in Havana or anywhere else in Cuba.
+Well that’s the basics, in fact, everybody cooks it differently and you will not find two similar Ropa Viejas in Havana or anywhere else in Cuba.

 There are places that serve the Ropa Vieja on bread, but usually it served with rice and beans and salad.